Galantamine: Autism

 Galantamine given in addition to risperidone to autistic children has been shown to improve some of the symptoms of autism such as irritability, lethargy, and social withdrawal.
 Additionally, the cholinergic and nicotinic receptors are believed to play a role in attentional processes.
 Some studies have noted that cholinergic and nicotinic treatments have improved attention in autistic children.
 As such, it is hypothesized that galantamine's dual action mechanism might have a similar effect in treating autistic children and adolescents.

 Anesthesia

 Galantamine may have some limited use in reducing the side-effects of anesthetics ketamine and diazepam.
 In one study, a control group of patients were given ketamine and diazepam and underwent anesthesia and surgery.
 The experimental group was given ketamine, diazepam, and nivalin (of which the active ingredient is galantamine).
 The degree of drowsiness and disorientation of the two groups was then assessed 5, 10, 15, 30 and 60 minutes after surgery.
 The group that had taken nivalin were found to be more alert 5, 10, and 15 minutes after the surgery.

-Lucid dreaming

-Though not approved by the FDA, there is interest in the recreational use of galantamine for its purported ability to induce lucid dreaming.
-One study has provided some limited evidence for this practice, although it is notable that its authors have financial ties to the Lucidity Institute.